 Love and war have always been opposed, as we see in our usual phrase ‘make love not war’ or in the rhetoric of pro and anti-war camps.
 That the two are mutually exclusive is obvious enough.
 However, in twelfth century Europe something peculiar happened that ushered in a melding of these two contrary principles.
-Here the military code known as chivalry was mated with the fancies of courtly love to produce a bastard child which we will here call chivalric love (today we simply label it ‘chivalry’).
+Here the military code of chivalry was mated with the fancies of courtly love to produce a bastard child which we will here call chivalric love (today we simply label it ‘chivalry’).
 Prior to this time chivalry always referred to the military code of behaviour –one that varied from country to country– but one which had absolutely nothing to do with romantic love.

 What method did twelfth century society use to bring this about?
 In a word, shaming.